-There is also a yearly Summer Camp held in Peterborough that is open to anone interested in Tai Chi or other parts of the Integrated Kun Tao system.
-This year it will be on August 20th-22nd.
+There is also a yearly Summer Camp held in Peterborough that is open to anyone interested in Tai Chi or other parts of the Integrated Kun Tao system.

 We currently run one Zoom Tai Chi class each week, with students supplementing this through private face-to-face and online training.

 We offer everyone the opportunity to try our classes for free,